maubanel/UE5-Lighting/prep/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Lets get ready to start lighting the scene.
-Before we can begin we need to turn on the skybox, water and fog.
-We need to add a lightmass importance volume so that the game can optimise the lighting processing on the area that the player is navigating in.
-We will also add a post processing volume to kill the auto iris so that we can light with a fixed exposure.
+Before we can begin we need to add the sky sphere, light up the water and add two types of fog fog.
+We will also add a post processing volume to kill the auto iris so that we can light the level with a fixed exposure.
 We will rotate the sun to match the skybox.
+This will set up the very basics of the scene for this level.

 <br>